ahri/rake-vs/README.md

 Rake for Visual Studio Solutions/Projects
 =========================================
-> Build and test your Visual Studio solution using [Rake](http://rake.rubyforge.org/)
+> Lazily build and test your Visual Studio solution using [Rake](http://rake.rubyforge.org/)

+- Build only when needed!
+- Test only when required!
+- Push without breaking the build!

 The problem